MicrosoftDocs/mixed-reality/mixed-reality-docs/voice-design.md

 ---
-title: Voice design
+title: Gaze and voice
 description: Gaze, gesture and voice (GGV) are the primary means of interaction on HoloLens.
 This article provides thoughtful guidance on voice design.
-author: rwinj
+author: grbury
-ms.author: randyw
+ms.author: grbury
-ms.date: 03/21/2018
+ms.date: 04/21/2019
 ms.topic: article
 keywords: Windows Mixed Reality, design, interaction, voice
 ---

-# Voice design
+# Gaze and voice

 Gaze, gesture and voice (GGV) are the primary means of interaction on HoloLens.
 [Gaze](gaze.md) used with a [cursor](cursors.md) is the mechanism for a user to target the content they are ready to interact with.
 [Gesture](gestures.md) or [voice](voice-input.md) are the intention mechanisms.
 Gaze can be used with either gesture or voice to complete an interaction.